acrlabs/www/acrl/posts/XXXX-XX-XX-packer-pipeline-eof.md

 It could be an SSH issue.
 We have some proxying going on.
 Our GitHub Action runner has to tunnel through a bastion to get to our EC2 instance.
 I start looking into how Packer handles connections, and it has its own [SSH communicator](https://developer.hashicorp.com/packer/docs/communicators/ssh).
-I experiment with Packer's SSH settings and realize that I can remove another layer: by turning off the packer proxy and using a standalone SSH agent.
+I experiment with Packer's SSH settings and realize that I can remove another layer: by turning off the Packer proxy and using a standalone SSH agent.
 On a whim, I add [webfactory/ssh-agent](https://github.com/webfactory/ssh-agent), configure the agent once early in the run, and set `packer_proxy = false`.
 Boom, it works the first time and we haven't seen an EOF since.